tabilabs/developer-docs/tools/tabi-graph.md

 1. ### Installing the Graph CLI

-On your local computer, run one of the following commands:Use npm:
+On your local computer, run one of the following commands: Use npm:

 ```Plain
 npm install -g @graphprotocol/graph-cli